-Intelligent user interfaces increasingly employ machine-learning components in order to learn about individual users and optimize the interface accordingly.
-In all of these cases, the learning tasks must be defined before deployment and a machinelearning expert must be involved in the development process.
-Unfortunately, this methodology significantly limits the potential utility of machinelearning in intelligent user interfaces since there is no way for a user to create new learning components that serve specific needs as they arise.
-Our work addresses this shortcoming by developing a framework for user-initiated learning (UIL), where the end user is able to define new learning tasks in a natural way, after which the system automatically generates a learning component, without the intervention of a machine-learning expert.
-In particular, we consider a UIL scenario where the user is able to define learning problems for predicting when certain activities are forgotten by the user (e.g. encrypting an email message), upon which the system can generate warnings.
-We describe the knowledge representation and reasoning mechanisms required to replace the machine-learning expert, so as to automatically generate training examples, label the examples, select legal and relevant features, and finally learn the required concept.
-We present an implementation of this approach in the context of a popular email client and give initial experimental results.
+Intelligent user interfaces employ machinelearning to learn and adapt according to user peculiarities.
+In all these cases, the learning tasks are predefined and a machine-learning expert is involved in the development process.
+This significantly limits the potential utility of machine-learning since there is no way for a user to create new learning tasks for specific needs as they arise.
+We address this shortcoming by developing a framework for user-initiated learning (UIL), where the end user can define new learning tasks, after which the system automatically generates a learning component, without the intervention of an expert.
+We describe the knowledge representation and reasoning required to replace the expert, so as to automatically generate labeled training examples, select features, and learn the required concept.
+We present an implementation of this approach for a popular email client and give initial experimental results.